 If you really insist on concerning yourself with morality in this world, however, simply love your neighbour as yourself, and do unto others as you would have them do unto you.
 Just don’t do it to try to get on God’s good side.
 Rather, do it because it makes the world a nicer place for everyone to live in.

 But a flawed understanding of morality isn’t the only problem.
-There are so many doctrines that nearly every church leader would insist one agree with them on to be a part of their group, when they themselves are quite confused about said topics.
+There are so many doctrines that nearly every religious church leader would insist one agree with them on to be a part of their group, when they themselves are quite confused about said topics.
 Topics such as:

 What repentance, salvation, and grace are really supposed to be.
 I can count the number of Christians I know on one hand who could accurately explain these things, but since salvation is also one of the most important parts of the Bible I’ll go into a little more detail in the next section.

-The majority of Christians who think they are members of the body of Christ are actually not, at least if Paul is to be believed.
+The majority of people who think they are members of the body of Christ are actually not, at least if Paul is to be believed.
 To clarify, I should point out that there are different stages to salvation.
 Just as in Adam all die, so also in Christ shall all be made alive, but each in their own order.
 So, while every human who is affected by the curse will also be equally (actually, more so) affected by the cross, it doesn’t happen to everyone at the same time.

 This faith is not something you can just decide to have, however.
 You can’t choose to believe the Gospel without God first giving you the faith to believe (faith is not of yourself; it’s by grace, rather — a gift of God to certain chosen people who are predestined for eonian life for a specific purpose).

 I’ve hinted at it before in this article, but I should probably explain that there are two gospels in the New Testament, the Gospel of the Circumcision (also sometimes known as the Gospel of the Kingdom) and the Gospel of the Uncircumcision (also sometimes known as the Gospel of Grace).
-John the Baptist, Jesus, and Jesus’ disciples taught the first one specifically to the Israelites (and those who believed it were the bride of the lamb), while Paul was singled out to teach the second one, and it’s the second one that is for you and me in this “dispensation of grace” (believers of this gospel are the body of Christ).
+Jesus and His disciples taught the first one specifically to the Israelites (and those who believed it were the bride of the lamb), while Paul was singled out to teach the second one, and it’s the second one that is for you and me in this “dispensation of grace” (believers of this gospel are the body of Christ).
 There is a third “gospel” mentioned by Paul as well, but it’s not actually a gospel at all.
 Rather, it’s an attempt to combine the two other gospels together, mixing law with grace, and is the “gospel” that religious Christians in the Institutional Church follow due to not rightly dividing the word of truth because they don’t realize that not every book of the New Testament was written to them.
 I’ll also say that the lack of understanding regarding the difference between these two gospels is a major cause of the disagreements one finds between the many Christian denominations, whereas understanding it resolves a lot of the apparent contradictions that seem to be prevalent in the New Testament.

 I could go on and on about the multitude of ideas that Christians are ridiculously confused about thanks to the flawed assumptions they begin with, and a lack of desire to actually take the time to pick up a concordance and dig into what the Bible really says, taking their pastor’s word for it instead, but that should be more than enough to explain why I couldn’t ever return to a modern evangelical congregation.
 Not that I’d be welcome back at one anyway, if I ever wanted to return.
 At least not if I refused to keep my mouth shut about the various things actually taught in the Bible.
 So perhaps the real question shouldn’t be why I couldn’t return to church, but why you yourself might still consider having anything to do with such an unbiblical, not to mention harmful, institution.